aya-rs/book/docs/book/start/logging-packets.md

 # Logging Packets

 In the previous chapter, our XDP application ran until Ctrl-C was hit and permitted all the traffic.
+Each time a packet was received, the BPF program created a log entry.
-There was however no output on the console, so you just have to trust that it was working correctly.
-Let's expand this program to log the traffic that is being permitted.
+Let's expand this program to log the traffic that is being permitted in the user-space application instead of the BPF program.

 !!! example "Source Code"